Madison Beer: 2019–2023: Life Support and Silence Between Songs

-Beer was featured on "All Day and Night" by DJs Jax Jones and Martin Solveig under their alias Europa.
-This song was released on March 28, 2019.
-On May 17, 2019, Beer released the single "Dear Society".
-The single was initially meant to be included on the track list of her debut album, but was ultimately removed from the final track listing.
-On August 9, 2019, Beer announced on her Instagram account that she had signed with Epic Records.
+Beer was featured on "All Day and Night", released in March 2019, by DJs Jax Jones and Martin Solveig under their alias "Europa".
+In May 2019, Beer released the single "Dear Society".
+In August 2019, Beer signed with Epic Records.

 In January 2020, she released "Good in Goodbye" as the lead single from her debut studio album, Life Support.
-This was followed by its second single "Selfish" – which reached number nineteen on the US Bubbling Under Hot 100 chart and impacted contemporary hit radio in the United States later – and the promotional single "Stained Glass"; Beer co-directed the music video of the latter.
-The former would later be certified Gold by the RIAA in the United States.
-She released the third single from the album, "Baby", on August 21, 2020.
-In September 2020, cosmetics retailer Morphe launched a collection with Beer called Morphe x Madison Beer.
-On October, she reprised her role in K/DA as Evelynn and was featured on two tracks for the EP All Out: "More" along with the original lineup and Lexie Liu, and "Villain" which also features German singer Kim Petras.
+This was followed by its second single "Selfish" – which reached number 19 on the US Bubbling Under Hot 100 chart.
+It was certified Platinum by the RIAA in the United States.
+She also released the promotional single "Stained Glass"; Beer co-directed the music video.
+She released the third single from the album, "Baby", in August 2020.
+In October 2020, she reprised her role in K/DA as Evelynn and was featured on two tracks for the EP All Out: "More" along with the original lineup and Lexie Liu, and "Villain" which also features German singer Kim Petras.
 The fourth single from Life Support, "Boyshit", was released in December 2020.
-Alongside the song's release, she announced the release date for the album.
-Beer was announced as Vevo's new LIFT artist in December 2020.
-In support of the campaign, live performances for previous singles "Selfish" and "Boyshit" were released that same month.
-A short film for the campaign titled Dreams Look Different in the Distance was released in January 2021.